ariadnedx/ariadnedx/aboutus.md

 ###EU

 Ariadne-Dx is a member of two European Union funded Consortia that are targeted towards the development of biomarkers for NMD and NDD.
-The first consortium, Bio-NMD (www.bio-nmd.eu ) is primarily focused on Duchenne and Becker's muscular dystrophies (DMD, BMD).
-The second consortium, NEUROMICS, is targeting 10 rare disease areas that comprise more than 15 NMD/NDDs (www.rd-neuromics.eu).
+The first consortium, Bio-NMD (<a href="www.bio-nmd.eu">www.bio-nmd.eu</a> ) is primarily focused on Duchenne and Becker's muscular dystrophies (DMD, BMD).
+The second consortium, NEUROMICS, is targeting 10 rare disease areas that comprise more than 15 NMD/NDDs (<a href="www.rd-neuromics.eu">www.rd-neuromics.eu</a>).
 These consortia, supply the Company with a distinct advantage in developing biomarkers for this disease area; specifically, the supply and analysis of bio-specimens from a much larger number of patients with these diseases than would be otherwise available.
 For both consortia, the Company is supplying all of the bio-informatic support and as one of the only commercial entities involved in the consortia, retains the rights to develop and market